Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_dkim/guide.en-us.md

 >> > @api {v1} /email/exchange POST /email/exchange/{organizationName}/service/{exchangeService}/domain/{domainName}/dkim/{selectorName}/enable
 >> >
 >>
->> - `domainName`: Enter the domain name attached to your Exchange service on which you want to enable DKIM.
->> - `exchangeService`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or "private-zz111111-1".
->> - `organisationName`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or "private-zz111111-1".
+>> - `organisationName`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or "private-zz111111-1".
 >> - `selectorName`: Enter the name of the selector you created.
+>> - `exchangeService`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or "private-zz111111-1".
+>> - `domainName`: Enter the domain name attached to your Exchange platform on which you want to enable DKIM.
 >>
 >> *Example of result:*
->>
 >> ``` console
 >> id: 108716876
 >> todoDate: "2023-05-05T11:30:11+02:00"